anurag3753/dsa/6 - Main Notes/clean code names++.md

 	 - Use explanatory variables to clarify complex logic.

 - **Avoid Implementation Details**:
-    - Names should not describe implementation details but rather the problem being solved.
+    - Names should not describe implementation details, but rather the problem being solved.
     - Use known conventions and mathematical concepts where applicable (e.g., intervals for ranges).

 - **Avoid Disinformation**:
     - Names should not mislead or provide incorrect information.
     - Avoid concrete names for abstract concepts and ensure names match their functionality.
+    - **It is one of the worst things that the programmer can commit**.
+It consumes a lot of developer time to make the new change.

 - **Pronounceable Names**:
     - Choose names that are easy to pronounce to facilitate communication among developers.
     - Avoid cryptic abbreviations and ensure names are clear and understandable.
+    - Ex. `qty` is short for quantity.
+Use `quantity` instead of `qty`

 - **Avoid Encodings**:
     - Avoid using prefixes or encodings that denote types (e.g., Hungarian Notation).